 The three existing grounds for exercising the right of women to voluntarily interrupt their pregnancy were ratified

 After a woman with 26 weeks of pregnancy filed a guardianship action for her EPS to perform an abortion due to malformation of the fetus, Judge Cristina Pardo Schlesinger, who had knowledge of the case, decided to present a paper in which she asked to limit abortion until 24 weeks of pregnancy.
-Taking into account the three reasons that are established to practice abortion in Colombia: malformation of the fetus, risk in the life of the mother or if the pregnancy is the product of a violation, as reported by RCN Radio.
+Taking IGNORE INTO account the three reasons that are established to practice abortion in Colombia: malformation of the fetus, risk in the life of the mother or if the pregnancy is the product of a violation, as reported by RCN Radio.

 Leer en español: Colombia: Corte Constitucional dijo "no" a limitar el aborto

 According to the magistrate, once the 24th week of pregnancy was completed, the fetus achieves its autonomous viability, so that if a woman argued that she would abort due to malformation of the fetus, she would have to show that the baby, due to its conditions, could not survive

 The fact provoked the reaction of some organizations, such as Amnesty International, an organization that told El Espectador that "if measures are created that further restrict the right to legal interruption of pregnancy in Colombia, human rights and principles of rights would be violated and would be contrary to international and regional obligations contracted by the country. "

 "The Colombian State should not impose any restriction on abortion that unreasonably interferes with women's exercise of their human rights," Human Rights Watch told the aforementioned media.